iiSilentRaga/mibro/SETTINGS.md

 ## User role self management

 This system gives members the possibility to add certain roles on their own.
+No permission or admin needed!

 The Moderators set up a list of roles which the members can add.
 Some examples: